enketo/blog/_posts/2015-05-19-install-enketo.md

 ```

-**Test**: OS X and Linux users can test the API response, using the linked server url and corresponding api key for a non-existing form called "test", by entering the following into a **new terminal window**:
+**Test**: OS X and Linux users can test the API response, using the linked server url and corresponding api key for a non-existing form called "test", by entering something like the following into a **new terminal window**:

 ```bash
 curl --user EERTIUCJSHDGKHD234325: -d "server_url=https://my-aggregate.appspot.com&form_id=test" http://107.170.165.182:8005/api/v2/survey